More pain ahead for Indian banks as bad loans pile up

 Sectors such as metals and mining, infrastructure and textiles have been major stress areas for banks.
 A Supreme Court ruling scrapping most coal extraction permits given to companies over two decades is also seen weighing on loans.

-India Ratings and Research, Fitch's local unit, said it expected banks to restructure loans worth between 600 billion rupees and 1 trillion rupees in the next five months as the Reserve Bank of India (RBI)'s new rules removing the difference between restructured loans and non-performing loans kicks in from April.
+India Ratings and Research, Fitch's Indian unit, said it expected banks to restructure loans worth between 600 billion rupees and 1 trillion rupees in the next five months as the central bank's new rules removing the difference between restructured loans and non-performing loans kicks in from April.